wgsl-tooling-wg/wesl-spec/Imports.md

 To resolve the import, the recursive structure is flattened out.
 Then, one iterates over each segment, and looks it up one by one.

 1. We start with the first segment.
     - `super` refers to the parent module.
+Can be repeated to go up multiple parent modules.
+Exiting the root is an error.
     - `package` refers to the top level module of the current package.
     - `ident` must be a known package, usually found in the `wgsl.toml` file.
 It refers to the top level module of that package.
 2. We take that as the "current module".